- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It's important to note that caching policies are typically configurable on NAS devices, allowing users to choose the option that best suits their needs.
 However, it's crucial to understand the trade-offs between performance and data loss risks when selecting a caching policy.
 Additionally, implementing appropriate backup strategies and uninterruptible power supply (UPS) systems can help mitigate data loss risks regardless of the caching policy chosen.

-Although NAS D5-330 D5 Thunderbolt3 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS D5-330 D5 Thunderbolt3 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -